pau1o-hs/Side-Projects/Smart Rockets/README.md

-# A silly genetic algorithm
+# Simple genetic algorithm

-Learned from CodingTrain, the basics of AI
+Learning the basics of AI from Youtube Channel CodingTrain